 because I can go a couple months without touching my computer, run a

-, and be up and running.
+quick apt update, and be up and running.
 I don't have to worry

 about huge updates or falling behind a major distro release.